Location

 Management Repsonsibilities:

-These positions are designated as a non-management position and do not encompass supervisory responsibility.
-These positions may function as a team leader and monitor interns and volunteer work assignments as directed by their immediate supervisor.
+This position is designated as non-management and do not encompass supervisory responsibility.
+This position may function as a team leader and monitor interns and volunteer work assignments as directed by their immediate supervisor.

 QUALIFICATIONS